National Insurance: History

 Stamp cards for class 1 (employed) contributions persisted until 1975 when these contributions finally ceased to be flat-rate and became earnings related, collected along with Income Tax under the PAYE procedures.
-Making NI contributions is often described by people as paying their stamp.
+Making NI contributions is still often described by people as paying their stamp.

 As the system developed, the link between individual contributions and benefits was weakened.

+National Insurance Fund

 The National Insurance Funds are used to pay for certain types of welfare expenditure and National Insurance payments cannot be used directly to fund general government spending.
 However, any surplus in the funds is invested in government securities, and so is effectively lent to the government at low rates of interest.
 National Insurance contributions are paid into the various National Insurance Funds after deduction of monies specifically allocated to the National Health Services (NHS).
 However a small percentage is transferred from the funds to the NHS from certain of the smaller sub-classes.
 Thus the four NHS organisations are partially funded from NI contributions but not from the NI Fund.
 Less than half of benefit expenditure (42.1%) now goes on contributory benefits, compared with over 65% in 1978–79 because of the growth of means-tested benefits since the late 1970s.

 An actuarial evaluation of the long-term prospects for the National Insurance system is mandated every 5 years, or whenever any changes are proposed to benefits or contributions.
 Such evaluations are conducted by the Government Actuary's Department and the resulting reports must be presented to the UK Parliament.
-The most recent review was conducted as at April 2015, with the report being published two years later.
+The most recent review was conducted as at April 2020, with the report being published two years later.

 Contributions

 The contributions component of the system, "National Insurance Contributions" (NICs) are paid by employees and employers on earnings, and by employers on certain benefits-in-kind provided to employees.
 The self-employed contribute partly by a fixed weekly or monthly payment, and partly on a percentage of net profits above a certain threshold.
 Individuals may also make voluntary contributions, in order to fill a gap in their contributions record and thus protect their entitlement to benefits.
 Contributions are collected by HM Revenue and Customs (HMRC) through the PAYE system, along with Income Tax and repayments of Student Loans and Postgraduate Loans.

-People in certain circumstances, such as caring for a child, caring for a severely disabled person for more than 20 hours a week or claiming unemployment or sickness benefits, gain National Insurance credits which protects their rights to various benefits.
+People in certain circumstances, such as caring for a child, caring for a severely disabled person for more than 20 hours a week or claiming unemployment or sickness benefits, can gain National Insurance credits which protects their rights to various benefits.

 National Insurance is a significant contributor to UK government revenues, with contributions estimated to comprise 18% of total revenue in the 2019/2020 financial year.